panditdhamdhere/Compose/STYLE.md

     ```

 ## 3. Internal Functions
 - **Facets:** Internal function names in facets should be prefixed with `internal` if they otherwise have the same name as an external function in the same facet.
-Usually should be few or no internal functions in facets; repeat code if it improves readability.
+Usually, there should be few or no internal functions in facets; repeat code if it improves readability.
 - **Libraries:** All functions in libraries use the `internal` visibility specifier.

 ## 4. Value Resetting